 Here are some essential areas to keep in mind.

 Registering your new car would usually take place at your local Department of Motor Vehicles.
 Visit their website and understand all requirements and necessary documentation before purchasing the vehicle.

 When you’re buying from a dealership, they'll likely arrange some of the required paperwork.
 But in the case of a private party purchase, you may need to handle the entire process on your own.
 And if you’re planning on buying a car out of state and driving it home, then you may need a temporary registration as well.
-If so, check with the dealership if you’re buying from one to determine whether they can help arrange this for you.
+If so, and if you're buying from a dealership, check if they will help arrange this for you.
 Otherwise, you should check with your state’s department of motor vehicles on these requirements and the validity of temporary registrations.

 Vehicle emission regulations could differ between states.
 This means a vehicle that conforms to its local emission standards could be non-compliant when you’re using it in another state.

 For example, some states follow the strict emission standards, such as those set by the California Air Resources Board (CARB).
 A car you purchase from a non-CARB state would likely not meet these requirements.
 This might become a problem if you’re living in a jurisdiction that follows the CARB standards and the result could be costly modifications.
 Research your local emission requirements before shopping for a car in a different state.

 Some states may not impose a sales tax when you purchase a vehicle.
 But if your state charges taxes, then you may need to pay them, irrespective of where you purchase the vehicle.

 Tax money is often collected when you’re registering the car at your local department of motor vehicles.
 But if you’re purchasing the vehicle from a dealership, they might arrange the paperwork on your behalf.
 Either way, make sure you understand the taxes and fees applicable in your local state before you speak to the seller.